 Schedule Your Next Getaway

 The first thing that you need to do is schedule the getaway.
-You need to actually put it in your calendar, book the accommodation, or the flights.
+You need to put it in your calendar, book the accommodation, or the flights.
 Do whatever you need to do to make it happen.
-Commit fully to your holiday, and plan ahead to avoid bringing your work with you.
+Commit fully to your holiday, and plan to avoid bringing your work with you.
 Schedule your getaway months in advance, so you’ll have plenty of time to prepare.
 If possible, plan the break at a slower time of year.

 Complete Work In Advance